nlpsandbox/phi-deidentifier-example/README.md

 participate by developing and submitting an NLP Sandbox tool.

-This repository provides an example implementation of the [NLP Sandbox PHI Deidentifier Annotator API] written in Python-Flask.
+This repository provides an example implementation of the [NLP Sandbox PHI Deidentifier API] written in Python-Flask.
 An NLP Sandbox PHI deidentifier takes as input a clinical note (text) and outputs a list of predicted Protected Health Information (PHI) annotations and the clinical note where PHI elements are anonymized using one of the strategy selected (masking